UNICORE-EU/unicore-docs/source/overview.rst

 computing and data resources accessible in a seamless and secure way for a wide variety of applications in intranets and the internet.

-UNICORE deals with user authentication, account mapping and authorization, and provides a comprehensive set of RESTful APIs for HPC access and workflows.

 UNICORE Features
 ----------------